 Fair value methods and assumptions for publicly traded securities and mutual funds are based on the Level 1 market approach.
-Investments in short-term investments, consisting of certificates of deposit and money market funds, U.S. Government obligations and corporate and municipal bonds are valued on Level 2 inputs using prices obtained from the Foundation's custodians, which used third party data service providers.
+Investments in short-term investments, consisting of certificates of deposit and money market funds, corporate and municipal bonds are valued on Level 2 inputs using prices obtained from the Foundation's custodians, which used third party data service providers.
 Beneficial interest in trusts are valued on Level 3 inputs based on the underlying investments in the trust accounts based on the amounts provided by the trustees of the investments, without adjustment by management.